UKCloud/documentation/articles/azure/azs-how-configure-custom-script-extension.md

 ### [Windows](#tab/tabid-b/tabid-1)

-Add the following code to the end of the VM creation script when creating a Windows VM on Azure Stack.
+Add the following code to the end of the VM creation script when creating a Windows VM on Azure Stack Hub.

 #### Local disk